Sikhism: Service and action

 The Sikh gurus taught that by constantly remembering the divine name (naam simran) and through selfless service (sēvā) the devotee overcomes egotism (Haumai).
 This, it states, is the primary root of five evil impulses and the cycle of birth and death.

-Service in Sikhism takes three forms: Tan (physical service, i.e. labor), Man (mental service, such as dedicating your heart for service of others), and Dhan (material service, including financial support).
+Service in Sikhism takes three forms: Tan (physical service, i.e. labour), Man (mental service, such as dedicating your heart for service of others), and Dhan (material service, including financial support).
 Sikhism stresses kirat karō, that is, "honest work".
 Sikh teachings also stress the concept of sharing, or vaṇḍ chakkō, giving to the needy for the benefit of the community.

 Justice and equality

 Sikhism regards God as the true emperor, the king of all kings, the one who dispenses justice through the law of karma, a retributive model and divine grace.

 The term for justice in the Sikh tradition is Niāyā.
-It is related to the term dharam, which in Sikhism connotes 'moral order' and righteousness (derived, but distinct from the etymologically related Hindu concept of dharma).
+It is related to the term dharam, which in Sikhism connotes 'moral order' and righteousness (derived, but distinct, from the etymologically related Hindu concept of dharma).
 According to the tenth Sikh guru, Guru Gobind Singh, states Pashaura Singh (a professor of Sikh studies), "one must first try all the peaceful means of negotiation in the pursuit of justice" and if these fail then it is legitimate to "draw the sword in defense of righteousness".
 Sikhism considers "an attack on dharam is an attack on justice, on righteousness, and on the moral order generally" and the dharam "must be defended at all costs".
 The divine name is its antidote for pain and vices.
 Forgiveness is taught as a virtue in Sikhism, yet it also teaches its faithful to shun those with evil intentions and to pick up the sword to fight injustice and religious persecution.

 Sikhism does not differentiate religious obligations by sex.
 God in Sikhism has no sex, and the Sikh scripture does not discriminate against women, nor bar them from any roles.
 Women in Sikhism have been in positions of leadership, including leading in wars and issuing orders or hukamnamas.